-How to Make Sense of your Video Performance Data
+How to Make Sense of Your Video Performance Data

 As a Product, Digital Marketing, or MarCom Manager, you frequently partner with third-party advertisers or major congresses to produce and promote video content.
 However, once a campaign wraps, interpreting the performance data you receive isn’t always as straightforward as it seems.
 In this article, we’ll analyze a sample dataset and walk through how to turn those metrics into clear insights.